nginxinc/nginx-azure-workshops/labs/lab3/readme.md

      - On line #108, we have enabled Prometheus to collect metrics from the NGINX Plus stats API.
      - On line #111, uncomment to enable the use of Global Configurations.

-1. Now deploy NGINX Ingress Controller as a Deployment using your updated manifest file.
+1. Now deploy NGINX Ingress Controller as a Deployment using the updated manifest file.

    ```bash
    kubectl apply -f lab3/nginx-plus-ingress.yaml